varunp04/Convolutional-Neural-Network/README.md

 classifier.py: the network is defined in this file

 module1.py: all experimentation are donw using this file.
-Run module1.py to perfrom the experiments
+Run module1.py to perform the experiments

 ### CNN design using Keras